griendt/gd6/docs/docs/phases/1_natural.md

     The effects of a *Toxic Wasteland* apply **before** any units are spawned.
     Therefore, if you had only one unit on such a wasteland, it **will** be rendered neutral and you cannot spawn any units on it!

-## Bivouac
-Any territory that contains a Bivouac and is not neutral will gain one Army unit, *unless* it is a Toxic Wasteland.